 You are invited to create, play and have fun!
 Can you do something that has never been done before?

-This summer, be part of a major collective artwork in the Turbine Hall for UNIQLO Tate Play: Mega Please Draw Freely, by artist Ei Arakawa.
-Draw on the Turbine Hall floor or on a banner inside a theatrical pine forest.
-We will hang banners up each Monday for everyone to see.
+This summer, UNIQLO Tate Play invites you to draw on banners and all over the floor of the Turbine Hall in an ever-changing artwork, Mega Please Draw Freely, by artist Ei Arakawa.
 Your drawings will combine with the drawings of others – those who came before you and those who came after you – to create this living mega artwork!
+We will hang the banners up each Monday for everyone to see.

 Inspired by the Gutai group – radical Japanese artists who wanted to change the world through painting, performance and children’s play – everyone of all ages is welcome to scribble, sketch and become part of this collective artwork.